j9t/little-books/manuscript/html-css-coding-guidelines.md

 ## Approaches to Coding Guidelines

-How do we then set up and promote coding guidelines?
+How do we set up and promote coding guidelines?

 That approach is best based on the difference between reality and goals.
 How does our code currently look?
 How should it look going forward?